Design as Care

 Iterative Design in Care Settings

-This image shows a grid of residents, families, and staff participating in early test sessions of a project called the Memory Care Experience Station.
+This image shows a grid of 3 residents at 2 iterations of the Experience Station.
 Over 190 sessions like these informed its design, with each interaction offering feedback—through words, gestures, and shared moments—that shaped the final experience.

 Images used with approval from the San Francisco Campus for Jewish Living.
 All individuals depicted have been de-identified in accordance with facility policy.